SpongeBob SquarePants: The Cosmic Shake: Plot

 During a visit to the Glove World theme park, SpongeBob and Patrick encounter Madame Kassandra, a mermaid fortune teller who sells them a bottle of "magic bubble soap" that can make their dreams come true.
 After purchasing the soap and returning home, SpongeBob blows bubbles to make his friends' dreams come true.
 Patrick then reads the bottle's label to find that it is actually a bottle of Mermaid Tears and is the property of King Neptune, not to be used by mortals.
 SpongeBob's bubbles then cause mayhem as it opens a portal and sucks up buildings and his friends into several "Wish Worlds" while covering Bikini Bottom in a substance called Cosmic Jelly, the building blocks of reality.

-SpongeBob and Patrick, who has been transformed into a balloon, traverse through the seven Wish Worlds to save their friends and Bikini Bottom with the help of Madame Kassandra, who gives SpongeBob a cosmic costume for each respective world he visits in exchange for Cosmic Jelly.
+SpongeBob and Patrick, who has been transformed into a balloon, traverse through the seven Wish Worlds to save their friends and Bikini Bottom with the help of Madame Kassandra, who gives SpongeBob a cosmic costume for each respective world he visits in exchange for Cosmic Jelly, along with a magic bubble wand to transport his friends and buildings back to Bikini Bottom.
 Unbeknownst to SpongeBob and Patrick, Madame Kassandra has her own villainous intentions.
 Locations within the game include: Bikini Bottom, Wild West Jellyfish Fields, Karate Downtown Bikini Bottom, Pirate Goo Lagoon, Halloween Rock Bottom, Prehistoric Kelp Forest, Medieval Sulfur Fields, and Jelly Glove World.

-After rescuing his friends and giving Kassandra jelly from all of the Wish Worlds, King Neptune intervenes.
-King Neptune is furious at SpongeBob for unknowingly helping Kassandra in her plans because he explains that she stole the Bubble Soap from him, and that she never posed any real danger until SpongeBob helped her.
-Kassandra then traps Neptune and proclaims her plot to takeover the ocean.
-Squidward interrupts and yells at SpongeBob for everything that has happened to him.
-Kassandra uses the Cosmic Jelly to turn Squidward into a jelly monster and uses him to try to destroy SpongeBob and Patrick.
-After defeating Kassandra, Squidward and Patrick are turned back to normal and King Neptune is freed.
-In gratitude for saving everyone, King Neptune gives SpongeBob one wish, but Patrick wishes to "do everything all over again", bringing Bikini Bottom back to its chaotic state.
+After rescuing his friends and giving Kassandra jelly from all of the Wish Worlds, King Neptune intervenes and berates SpongeBob for unknowingly helping Kassandra in her plans, explaining that she stole the Bubble Soap from him, and that she never posed any real danger until SpongeBob helped her.
+Kassandra then traps Neptune and proclaims her plot to take over the ocean.
+Squidward interrupts and angrily yells at SpongeBob for everything that has happened to him.
+Kassandra uses the Cosmic Jelly to turn Squidward into a jelly monster called Jelly Squidward and uses him to try to destroy SpongeBob and Patrick.
+After defeating Kassandra and Jelly Squidward, Kassandra is banished through a portal, Squidward and Patrick are turned back to normal, and King Neptune is freed.
+In gratitude for saving everyone, King Neptune gives SpongeBob one wish, but Patrick wishes to "do everything all over again" despite the others' protests, bringing Bikini Bottom back to its chaotic state.